LisaAnne/Hallucination/README.md

 This code is available upon request.
 For the top down model with bounding boxes, we used the code [here](https://github.com/peteanderson80/Up-Down-Captioner).
 For the Neural Baby Talk model, we used the code [here](https://github.com/jiasenlu/NeuralBabyTalk).
-For the GAN based model, we used the sentences from the apper [here](https://arxiv.org/abs/1703.10476).
+For the GAN based model, we used the sentences from the paper [here](https://arxiv.org/abs/1703.10476).
 Sentences were obtained directly from the author (we did not train the GAN model).